rfuzzo/MWSE/.github/ISSUE_TEMPLATE/claim-effect-id.md

 ---

 **What is the text identifier for the effect?
 This is the first param to `tes3.claimSpellEffectId`.
-When claiming multiple effects you can format it them as a list:**
+When claiming multiple effects you can format them as a list:**

 - textIdentifier - numericIdentifier
 - ...